Offered Pest Control Services

 • Make a solution of water and dish soap and then pour it into the wasp hive.
 This coats the wasp wings making them unable to fly eventually drowning them in the remainder of the dish soap solution.

-• Take a heavy duty shop vac to the hive and suck out all of the wasps.
+• Take a heavy-duty shop vac to the hive and suck out all of the wasps.

 • Remove all old nests during winter, this sometimes prevents them from returning in future years.

-One should use caution when trying to use any of these solutions.
-Although these techniques do kill certain bees, they may not always be safe.
-You may risk getting stung when going near a colony, which is especially dangerous if you are allergic.
-Sometimes killing one wasp can send off pheromones which attract more, worsening the infestation in your house.
 The professionals at A-Landlords can access any wasp, hornet, or bee’s nest whether in your gutters, basement, attic, or roof.
 We will spray the treated area with a reliable insecticide, preventing future infestation.
 Don’t waste money on bug sprays or risk getting stung when our professional bee exterminators do the job for an affordable rate.
 If you suspect there’s a hive in your house, call our Milwaukee exterminators today!